Nabanna (building)

 Nabanna (নবান্ন) is a building in the city of Howrah (neighborhood of Kolkata) in Howrah district.
-Nabanna houses the current State Secretariat of the Government of West Bengal.
+Nabanna is the former State Secretariat of the Government of West Bengal under Mamata Banerjee's rule.
+The BJP government decided to shift secretariat back to Writer's Building.
 It is located at Mandirtala, Shibpur.
-It was inaugurated on 5 October 2013 by Chief Minister of West Bengal Mamata Banerjee.
+It was inaugurated on 5 October 2013 by then Chief Minister of West Bengal Mamata Banerjee.